 So far has He removed our transgressions from us.

-Soon we will experience “the day no man knows,” the Holy Convocation known as Yom Teruah, the day of blowing trumpets (Leviticus 23:24).
+Soon we will experience the Holy Convocation known as Yom Teruah, the day of blowing trumpets* (Leviticus 23:24).
 It is the beginning of the seventh Biblical month, and the beginning of the Jewish civil calendar.
 Barney Kasdan in his book “God’s Appointed Times” observes that on this day, which begins the Days of Awe leading up to Yom Kippur, there is an emphasis on repentance.

 “In traditional groups, the afternoon … is spent at a body of water (ocean, lake or stream) observing the ancient service, Tashlich.
 The word derives from Micah 7:19 where the prophet promises, ‘You will hurl all our iniquities into the depths of the sea.’
 To illustrate this beautiful truth, people cast bread crumbs or pebbles into the water and rejoice in God’s promise of forgiveness.”
 (Kasdan, p.65)

 (Tashlich is the Hebrew word here translated as “hurl” or “cast,” from the root shalak, Strongs Hebrew word #7993)

 I’ll have to admit that I had never heard of such a thing until it was announced that the congregation I was attending would have this Tashlich service.
 The tradition intrigued me, so I began reading about it.
 Though not commanded in Scripture as part of the Yom Teruah observance, it is nevertheless a beautiful illustration of our Father’s pardon.
 Read again from the Theological Wordbook of the Old Testament on the word Tashlich: “God’s total forgiveness of sin is graphically portrayed in Micah 7:19, in which God casts the sins of his people into the depths of the sea.
 The obvious inference is that they are gone forever, never again to be brought to light.”